aberba/aberba.github.io/_posts/2016-08-20-hello-world-app-with-the-vibe.d-web-framework.md

 }
 ```

 As you can see, the `URLRouter` class instance, `router`, registers an HTTP GET request with `router.get()` which receives a URL as first parameter and a pointer to the function to handle the request as the second parameter.
 I my case, I passed the pointer to `index()` which is a modifies version of `hello()` from the first demo.
-The `render()` method of `HTTPServerResponse res` is then used to render the a diet template, `index.dt`, which I created in the `views` folder.
+The `render()` method of `HTTPServerResponse res` is then used to render the diet template, `index.dt`, which I created in the `views` folder.
 The `!` symbol is a way to specify compile-time arguments in D a.k.a. [templates](https://dlang.org/spec/template.html).
 Dub will take care of fetching and compiling diet templates from the `views` folder.
 Notice that the `listenHTTP()` function will now take `router` as the second argument (not a pointer like `&router`).
 The content of the `index.dt` file is as follows;

 ```jade
 doctype html